mis à jour

 Aide

 1) MOST IMPORTANT: Walk dogs - about 2 hours per day.
-Some days might be a long 2 hour walk in the surrounding countryside, other days it might be a couple of half an hour, or hour long walks on leashes on the surrounding country roads (flat and shaded).
-The dogs are well behaved and usually it's possible to take 3-4 dogs per person.
-Often one of us can come with you.
+Some days might be a long 2 hour walk in the surrounding countryside, other days it might be a couple of half an hour, or hour long walks on leashes on the surrounding country roads (flat and shaded) or in the condominium.
+The dogs are well behaved and usually it's possible to take 2-4 dogs per person.

-3) Stay home with the dogs and supervise if we need to go out.
+3) Stay home with the dogs and supervise if I need to go out.
 You can do other things during this time like study or cook or clean - you just need to be around at times agreed on to supervise the dogs.
-This won't be every day... some days it might be 2 hours, and other times it might be an entire day while we travel somewhere.
+This won't be every day... some days it might be 1-2 hours, and other times it might be an entire day while I travel somewhere, or even a couple of days while we export dogs to Mexico.

-5) Attend veterinary visits and assist with vaccinating, worming, wound care etc in the house - if you'd like to help with this we're more than happy to show you how it all works.
-We usually go once a week to the vet.
+4) Attend veterinary visits and assist with vaccinating, worming, wound care etc in the house - if you'd like to help with this we're more than happy to show you how it all works.

 • Langues parlées